 A description of the LEA, its schools, and its students in grades transitional kindergarten-12, as applicable to the LEA.
+LEAs may also provide information about their strategic plan, vision, etc.

-ACE Empower serves 193 students in grades 5-8 whose families have selected ACE as their school of choice.
+ACE Empower serves 189 students in grades 5-8 whose families have selected ACE as their school of choice.
 The majority of ACE Empower students are low-income Latinx students from the highest-need neighborhood in our community.
-Our students are from demographics that we see as underrepresented in college: 95% are socio-economically disadvantaged, 74% are English Learners with 38% classified as Long Term English Learners,15% are students with disabilities, and 1% Homeless.
-97% of students identify as Latino/Hispanic and 2% identify as Asian.
+Our students are from demographics that we see as underrepresented in college: 96% are socio-economically disadvantaged, 71% are English Learners, 3% are Homeless, and 17% are students with disabilities.
+97% of students identify as Latino/Hispanic.